EnableX/voice-api-inbound/README.md

   - switch to the root of the project
     - `cd ..`

+Windows(Use Git Bash)

+ - Make a directory called certs on the root of the project
+    - `mkdir certs`
+  - Change to certs directory
+    - `cd certs`
+  - Create and Install certificates
+    - `openssl req -nodes -new -x509   -keyout example.key -out example.crt   -days 365 `
+    - `cat example.crt > example.ca-bundle`
+  - use the certificate .key [self signed or registered]
+    - `export CERTIFICATE_SSL_KEY=`
+  - use the certificate .crt [self signed or registered]
+    - `export CERTIFICATE_SSL_CERT=`
+  - use the certificate CA[chain] [self signed or registered]
+    - `export CERTIFICATE_SSL_CACERTS=`
+  - switch to the root of the project
+    - `cd ..`

 ## Starting the client application script
 - For Inbound Calls